top of page

 • Depth and battery voltage

-• Speed and pitch (3D accelerometer)
+• Pitch (3D accelerometer)

-• Piston position and the status of piston tank end-limit sensors
+• Status of piston tank end-limit sensors

 An absolute 5V pressure sensor with a differential output and an offset input can also be connected to the backplane PCB.
 The offset is used for atmospheric pressure compensation.